G19m99/CustomEmailSender/README.md

 The index.cshtml.cs file in the Pages folder contains the code for handling user input and invoking the EmailSender service to send the email.

-Disclaimer: This project was built off a article i once read ill add the reference here when i find it
+####Disclaimer: This project was built off a article i once read, ill add the reference here when i find it